Regret and Sample Complexity of Online Q-Learning via Concentration of Stochastic Approximation with Time-Inhomogeneous Markov Chains: Concentration bounds for stochastic approximation

 \begin{assumption} For each $(\zeta,x) \in \cZ \times \cX$, the Markov chain with transition kernel $p^{(\zeta,x)}$ on the state space $\cY$ is irreducible and admits a unique stationary distribution, denoted by $\mu^{(\zeta,x)} = \{\mu^{(\zeta,x)}(i)\}_{i \in \cY}$.~Define

 We assume that $\mu_{\min}(\zeta) > 0$ for all $\zeta \in \cZ$.

-Moreover, there exists a designated state $i\ust \in \cY$ such that, for any $(\zeta,x) \in \cZ \times \cX$ and any initial state, the expected hitting time of $i\ust$ is upper bounded by $\frakc_1 / \mu_{\min}(\zeta)$, for some constant $\frakc_1 > 0$. \end{assumption} The condition $\mu_{\min}(\zeta) > 0$ is standard for irreducible Markov chains on finite state spaces, and ensures that every state has positive stationary probability uniformly over $x \in \cX$.
-The second part of the assumption controls the sensitivity of the Markovian noise through the expected hitting time of a designated state $i\ust$.~An equivalent condition could be formulated in terms of the mixing time, since for irreducible finite-state Markov chains, bounds on expected hitting times and mixing times are equivalent up to constants \cite{levin2017markov}.
+Moreover, there exists a designated state $i\ust \in \cY$ such that, for any $(\zeta,x) \in \cZ \times \cX$ and any initial state, the expected hitting time of $i\ust$ is upper bounded by $\frakc_1 / \mu_{\min}(\zeta)$, for some constant $\frakc_1 > 0$. \end{assumption} The condition $\mu_{\min}(\zeta) > 0$ is standard for irreducible Markov chains on finite state spaces.
+The second part of the assumption controls the chain's sensitivity through the expected hitting time of state $i\ust$.~An equivalent condition could be in terms of the mixing time, since for irreducible finite-state Markov chains, bounds on hitting times and mixing times are equivalent up to constants \citep{levin2017markov}.
 In particular, the expected hitting time of $i\ust$ scales as $1 / \mu^{(\zeta,x)}(i\ust)$, yielding the stated bound of order $1 / \mu_{\min}(\zeta)$.
-Unlike previous works~\citep{chandak2022concentration}, we do not assume a uniform bound on the hitting time, which is necessary for online Q-learning where hitting times may diverge as suboptimal actions are played with vanishing probability.
+Unlike prior work with controlled Markov chains~\citep{chandak2022concentration}, we do not assume a uniform bound on the hitting time.
+This is necessary to analyze online Q-learning where hitting times may diverge as suboptimal actions are played with vanishing probability.